fbpx

 Job Outlook and Salary Expectations for Psychologists

-What is the difference between a Masters of Art (MA) in Psychology and a Masters of Science (MS) in Psychology?
+What is the difference between a Master of Art (MA) in Psychology and a Master of Science (MS) in Psychology?

 For the most part, there is not much difference.
 It is more of a difference in how different institutions prefer to name their courses.